Rogier van der Weyden

 Very few details of van der Weyden's life are known.
 The few facts we know come from fragmentary civic records.
 Yet the attribution of paintings now associated to him is widely accepted, partly on the basis of circumstantial evidence, but primarily on the stylistic evidence of a number of paintings by an innovative master.

-Van der Weyden worked from life models, and his observations were closely observed.
+Van der Weyden worked from life models, and details were closely observed.
 Yet he often idealised certain elements of his models' facial features, who were typically statuesque, especially in his triptychs.
 All of his forms are rendered with rich, warm colourisation and a sympathetic expression, while he is known for his expressive pathos and naturalism.
 His portraits tend to be half length and half profile, and he is as sympathetic here as in his religious triptychs.
 Van der Weyden used an unusually broad range of colours and varied tones; in his finest work the same tone is not repeated in any other area of the canvas, so even the whites are varied.

 Early life and apprenticeship

 Due to the loss of archives in 1695 and again in 1940, there are few certain facts of van der Weyden's life.
 Rogelet de le Pasture (Roger of the Pasture) was born in Tournai (in present-day Belgium) in 1399 or 1400.
-His parents were Henri de le Pasture and Agnes de Watrélos.
+His parents were Henri de le Pasture and Agnes de Wattrélos.
 The Pasture family had earlier settled in the city of Tournai where Rogier's father worked as a maître-coutelier (knife manufacturer).